-Let’s start with what B2B social media strategy works.
-I was looking for a universal social media image for this blog on ad agency social media.
-I found the image at left by asking Google.
-They took me to Anchor Media’s “Starting Out On Social” blog post.
+Let’s start with what B2B social media strategy works – in general, that is.
+I was looking for a universal social media image for this blog on a search for advertising agency social media.
+I found this blog post’s lead image by searching Google.
+They took me to Anchor Media’s long-ago “Starting Out On Social” blog post.
 A decent post.
-But, much better that their social energy got me to this better than average image and then, better, awareness of them.
-So… social + SEO = works, folks.
+Anchor’s blog post and tagged image delivered awareness of them.
+So… social + SEO = works – some of the time.
+But, you already know that.

-- Primary objective: Get qualified leads.
-In my case, my current target market includes small to medium sized advertising, design and PR agencies that need some help, some spark, some insightful thinking and an action-oriented plan to help them build a more effective business development plan.
+- Primary objective #2: Get qualified leads.
+In my case, my current target market includes small to medium-sized advertising, design and PR agencies that need some help, some spark, some insightful thinking and an action-oriented plan to help them build a more effective business development plan.
 These agencies are located anywhere in the world.

 - Be efficient: Test.
 Pay attention to each social media’s analytics and do more of what is working.
 Figure out why some platforms are not working.
 Use automated systems to have my blog posts run on LinkedIn, Twitter and Google+.